hidekiisoda/sookmyung/README.md

 # Welcome!

-In this github repository, I am posting Arduino codes/libraries that are created and used for our courses (Music Informatics, Creative Technology, Music Production (Graduate), and Commercial Music) at Sookmyung Women's University.
+In this github repository, I am posting Arduino codes/libraries that are created and used for our courses (Music Informatics, Creative Technology, Music Production (Graduate School), and Commercial Music at Sookmyung Women's University.

 # Metronome & Tuner with OLED